marxg/rec_system_project/README.md

 ## Recommendation System for Tencent Weibo (Twitter Clone)

 ### Description:
-I built a content recommendation system for a Twitter-like social media platform created by Tencent.
-The project was an exercise in developing content for new users - the so-called cold start problem.
-We have some basic information about new users, i.e., User 11 is interested in mountain biking, swimming, and kpop, but we don't know what content **in our system** will appeal to the user most.
+I built a content recommendation system for **new users** of a Twitter-like social media platform created by Tencent.
+This is an example of a "cold start problem".
+We have some basic information about the user, i.e., Jake123 is interested in mountain biking, swimming, and k-pop, but we don't know what content in our system will appeal most to the user.
 A simple (but pretty good) approach to the problem is to recommend the most popular content on the system, ignoring the user-specific data altogether.
-To do better, we extracted meaning from the text-based data that we obtained from the user at registration using natural language processing and dimension reduction techniques.
+To do better, we used natural language processing and dimension reduction techniques to incorporate users' profile data into our model.

 ### File Directory:
 - main.py: Contains scripts for loading data, processing, feature engineering, modeling, and evaluation